ryan-cranfill/Jekyll-Mono/about.md

 As a Data Scientist, I'm responsible for identifying opportunities to use the vast amounts of data we have in impactful ways, then implement solutions.
 My work is end-to-end, including: defining requirements, exploring prior art, gathering data and analyzing it, building and evaluating a model, and then putting that model in production.

-#### Some projects I have wrapped up recently:
+#### Accomplishments include:

+- Developed a new sentiment analysis engine tailored for interpreting social media sentiment.
+    - Uses [Stanford GLoVE](http://nlp.stanford.edu/projects/glove/) word vectors in conjunction with word vectors trained from 12M+ social media posts.
+Word vectors are  combined with metafeatures such as ratio of capitalization and number of repeated characters.
+Prediction is handled by a neural network with 2 hidden layers.
+    - Built using Gensim and Keras and productionized as AWS Lambda functions (one for feature extraction, one for prediction).
+The function evaluates the sentiment for 60M+ posts monthly costing less than $50 per month.
+    - Evaluated against a collection of posts that mentioned airlines (one of our important verticals), the new Earshot model had an overall recall of 77% – better than IBM Watson AlchemyLanguage (69%) and TextBlob (53%) on the same dataset.
+Recall on negative posts was 91% and precision on positive posts was 94%, with overall precision over 12% higher than the closest off-the-shelf competitor.

-- A pure Python implementation of a probabilistic hashtag segmentation model.
+- Created a pure Python implementation of a probabilistic hashtag segmentation model.
     - The model uses unigrams and bigrams to calculate the most probable combination of words within a string - so "#CoolStuff2016" turns into `['cool', 'stuff', '2016']`, or "I love #coolstuff" becomes "I love cool stuff".
     - Evaluated against 750 of the most frequent hashtags that come into Earshot, the model outputs a correct split over 90% of the time.

-- A new sentiment analysis engine tailored for interpreting social media sentiment.
-    - A bag of words style model, which takes advantage of unigrams, bigrams, and trigrams, as well as other metafeatures such as ratio of capitalization and number of repeated characters.
-    - Built using scikit-learn pipelines and NLTK, allowing it to be productionized as an AWS Lambda function.
-The function evaluates the sentiment for 60M+ posts monthly costing less than $60 per month.
-    - Evaluated against a collection of posts that mentioned airlines (one of our important verticals), the new Earshot model had an overall recall of 77% – better than IBM Watson AlchemyLanguage (69%) and TextBlob (53%) on the same dataset.
-In addition, overall precision was over 12% higher than the closest off-the-shelf competitor.
-- Improvements to Earshot's individual vs. non-individual model.
+- Made improvements to Earshot's individual vs. non-individual model.
     - This model analyzes the content of a post as well as the content of the author's bio and other metadata and predicts if it is from an individual person or a non-individual (such as a restaurant, brand, or event).
     - The model is built with Python, using the scikit-learn and NLTK packages.
     - Improved existing model overall accuracy by 1.5% up to 95%, with gains in non-individual precision of 12% and recall of 8%.
 Crucially, these gains did not come at the expense of performance on individuals, and in fact individual performance gained modestly as well.